rpattichis/deep_learning_dev_environment/deepspeed_setup.md

 <details>
 <summary>How can I see how much memory DeepSpeed placed on different GPUs?</summary>
 <br>
-TO-DO
+After submitting a job and getting its jobID, you can run an interactive job using the jobID: ``srun --jobid=123456 nvidia-smi``.
 </details>

-*Written by Rebecca Pattichis and tested on XX February, 2025.*
+*Written by Rebecca Pattichis and tested on 27 February, 2025.*